 Q. What is the situation for those under-18?

-Teenagers between 16 and 17 can book a vaccine appointment online through the National Booking Service or by calling 119.
+Children and young people aged between 12 and 17 are eligible for a 2nd dose and can book a vaccine appointment online through the National Booking Service https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccinat… or by calling 119.
+The second dose must be at least 12 weeks after the first dose.

-Other children aged 12 to 15 are being offered a first dose of vaccine as part of the school-based COVID-19 vaccination programme.
+Children aged 12 to 15, if a booking hasn't been made through the National Booking Service, will be offered a second dose of vaccine as part of the school-based COVID-19 vaccination programme from 10 January 2022 onwards.
+Children who have not had their first dose will also be able to be vaccinated during these sessions.
 A consent form and information leaflet provided by the SAIS team will be used to seek parental consent.
 Parents will also be provided with a contact number for the SAIS team in case of any queries.
 Forms should be returned by the deadline agreed with the team.
 You may be asked to collect these forms from parents on behalf of the SAIS provider team or it may be done electronically.

 The school can play an important role by: